 It can be well argued that there are certain somatic processes, weeping, secreting, excreting, that are part of the phenotype and not the hominin EP; though each of these is clearly must also be part of the hominin EP, because I have just expressed their representations by way of muscle contraction, and you have just perceived them via language, which is certainly part of the hominin EP.
 Every bit, and the word bit is pregnant, of human knowledge has its hominin EP equivalent.

-This necessity for the correlation of at least two systems, the necessity of muscle contraction to get information from one human brain to another, leads to the logical conclusion that the hominin EP contains as much information as the aggregate of all human brains.
+This necessity for the correlation of at least two systems, and the necessity of muscle contraction to get information from one human brain to another, leads to the logical conclusion that the hominin EP contains as much information as the aggregate of all human brains.

 So, to put together the following reasonably secure suppositions: The web of a web-weaving spider is it’s extended phenotype.
 It is external to the spider organism.
 It evolved very gradually from a blob of goo to its present typical structure by small, gradual steps, each step being selected, or not, by Darwinian “external factors”.
 This evolutionary path was diachronically interdependent with the evolution of the spider organism, muscular, neural and excretory; that is, behavioural.
 Therefore an extended phenotype, as a bird’s nest, a beaver’s dam, a termite’s mound, is an evolved structure; structure in the sense of something with extension in the material universe.
 This structure persists in mutual dependence with the spider organism and its behaviour.

 It is a small speculative step to test the same proposition for hominins.
 Hominin material culture is the hominin extended phenotype.
-It evolved very gradually from, probably, sticks and stones to the present technosphere by small, gradual steps, each step being selected, or not, by Darwinian “external” factors.
+It evolved very gradually from, probably, sticks and stones to the present technosphere by small, gradual steps, each step being selected, or not, by Darwinian “external factors”.
 This evolutionary path was diachronically interdependent with the evolution of the hominin organism, skeletal, muscular and neural; that is, behavioural.
 Therefore the hominin EP, just as a bird’s nest, a beaver’s dam, a termite’s mound, is an evolved structure; structure in the sense of something with extension in the material universe.
 This structure persists in mutual dependence with the hominin organism and its behaviour.

-It will be argued that the hominin EP is unique, both in its mass and its complexity, and therefore is qualitatively different from the phenotypes of all other animals.
+It will be argued that the hominin EP is unique, both in its mass and its complexity, and therefore is qualitatively different from the extended phenotypes of all other animals.
 It is indeed different, and it is indeed many orders of magnitude more complex than the extended phenotype of any other animal.
 Take a coral reef.
 It is the product of three correlated systems of information, the coral polyp, the substance and form which constitutes the reef, and the wider ocean, substance and ecology.
 The substance and form of the reef can be an imposing edifice, but it does not correlate with any other entity in the polyp’s extended phenotype because there is no other entity.
 The hominin EP on the other hand constitutes a very large number of correlations of systems of information which persist in a continuum.
-This continuum persists as a distribution across a space of the same dimensions as cyberspace.
-The nodes that define the space are every material occurrence of the hominin EP, and their persisting registrations in the architecture of every living human brain.
+This continuum persists as a distribution across a space of the same kind of dimensions as cyberspace.
+The nodes that define the space are every material occurrence of the hominin EP, and their persisting registrations, where present, in the architecture of every living human brain.
 The almost empty cup of coffee by my hand is connected back in time to the first ancestral cups, across the universe by its own gravitational field, through the hominin EP to the fact that coffee drinkers throughout the world know what a cup of coffee is; and by agricultural and trading practice, meteorological change… a universal continuum.
 How can this magnitude be accounted for by mere evolution?

 The question is answered by the answer to another, what is the ability of the human brain that all other animals lack?
 It is possible that the answer is relatively straight-forward.
 It is not the ability to imitate, nor is it sociality or social complexity, nor is it the ability to recognise the difference between two perceptual objects, as it may be a lion and a lion-sized rock, or an edible and a poisonous fruit.
 Nor is it language.
 Language is certainly part of the hominin EP and did, I suggest, evolve in obligate symbiosis with it, but did not initiate it.
 The evolutionary roots of the hominin EP go back a long way, and are certainly there in macaque monkeys that diverged from the hominid line about 25mya.
 The early evolving hominin EP both provided the ecology in which language could evolve, and had reached a stage of complexity where it could not evolve further without language.

-The ability manifested by hominins at the time of the emergence of the specifically hominin extended phenotype was the holotype of human competence.
+The ability manifested by hominins at the emergence of the specifically hominin extended phenotype was the holotype of human competence.
 Macaques had hammered stones with stones, and licked the resultant powder, ignoring the adventitious flakes.
 At some protracted time after 3.5mya, hominin individuals recognised the chance products of their hammering as entities good for cutting, of the same type as the found stones good for cutting they were already using.
 Macaques have never expressed this act of recognition.
 The evolving hominins had the capacity, not of invention, but of recognition.
 And they had the capacity to shut their eyes, look away, and still have that entity stored in the brain.
 They had a durable registration of all that is a >flake that is also a cutting tool<, and everything else in the world that is not a >flake that is also a cutting tool<.

 This is the hominin genius.
 Chimpanzees can enact it in the context of the already evolved extended human phenotype, but it seems they can’t perform autogenic acts of type recognition, the sequence distraction (attention moving away from the object) and “re-engagement where you left off”, which necessitates not only a persisting passive registration of the object in the brain, that which triggers simple recognition, but a replicable registration of the object in the brain which triggers anticipation of the object being present even when the context of its probable appearance is not immediately available to the senses.
 If the worked stones of Lomekwi 3 really are the product of Australopithecus afarensis or a similar taxon, then they could perform this act of durably registered recognition and anticipation over three million years ago.